 I have made these beans several times at home as a winter side dish.
 The recipe comes out equally well with fresh beans or with dried beans.
 Every time I taste this crispy bean dish, I am reminded of my trip to Italy along with all the amazing food we ate and the lovely people we met.

-- A scant 2 tablespoons of finely chopped fresh mixed herbs, which is about 1 handful of freshly picked herbs (Like rosemary, sage, mint, and thyme)
+- 2 scant tablespoons finely chopped fresh mixed herbs about 1 handful of freshly picked herbs (Like rosemary, sage, mint, and thyme)

 - Sort and rinse beans.
 Place beans and water in a pot and bring to a boil.
-Turn the flame lower, cover with the lid ajar, and simmer stirring occasionally.
+Make sure there is enough water to cover the beans.
+Turn the heat lower, cover with the lid ajar, and simmer, stirring occasionally.
 About half way through cooking, stir in ½ teaspoon salt (about 30-40 minutes into the cooking for dried beans or about 20-25 minutes for fresh).
 If necessary, add more water as you cook so that the beans remain covered by water.
-Simmer beans until soft and creamy, about 1-¼ hours for dried beans (or about 45 minutes for fresh beans).
+Simmer beans until soft and creamy, about 1 hour 15 minutes for dried beans (or about 45 minutes for fresh beans).
 The time varies depending on the specific batch of beans.
 Check several different beans for doneness before turning off the stove; sometimes not all the beans are ready at once.
 Drain.
 Discard bean water or save for another use if desired.
 The beans turn light brown in color once cooked.

 - Select a large, ovenproof saute pan.
 Sauté chopped herbs and minced garlic in olive oil over medium heat for about 5 minutes, stirring often.
-Preheat the oven to 450 degrees F.
+Preheat the oven to 450° F (230°C).

 - Place the beans in the oven for about 10 minutes.
 Then stir, add a tiny bit more oil if needed, and put back in the oven for 5 minutes more or until the beans are crisp on the outside and soft on the inside.
 Place the beans under the broiler for 2 minutes if needed for extra crispness.
 Serve warm.